-First up is YouTube video from the Heritage Foundation about immigration and the principles which should be followed when trying to legislate a solution.
+First up is a YouTube video from the Heritage Foundation about immigration and the principles which should be followed when trying to legislate a solution.
 At around 4:00, the speaker advises against "a comprehensive deal".
 As I realized years ago, when a politician proposes anything which includes the word "comprehensive", be afraid, be very afraid.

 On to today's things going on: